BasicPrimitives/react/docs/SelectionPathModeInFamilyChart.md

 ## Selection path items

 Selection path is a collection of items between selected item and its parents up to the first level in the layered diagram.
 Selected items are defined with `selectedItems` collection property.
-Developer can force to show selection path items in full size with property `selectionPathMode` set to `primitives.common.SelectionPathMode.FullStack` or permit layout manager to collapse them into dots or lines with `primitives.common.SelectionPathMode.None`.
+Developer can force to show selection path items in full size with property `selectionPathMode` set to `SelectionPathMode.FullStack` or permit layout manager to collapse them into dots or lines with `SelectionPathMode.None`.

 [React](../src/Samples/SelectionPathModeInFamilyChart.js)